BPP Oversight Committee

 Dr. Stephen Davis, Assoc.
 Director and Senior Fellow, Harvard Law School Programs on Corporate Governance and Institutional Investors (United States)

 Stephen Davis, Ph.D. is a Senior Fellow of the Harvard Law School and Associate Director of its Program on Corporate Governance, and a visiting professor at IAE business school at Aix-Marseille University.
-In January 2020 he was named chair of the independent committee overseeing the global proxy voting industry’s Best Practices Principles for Shareholder Voting Research; he was also elected co-chair of the Advisory Board of Hawkamah, the corporate governance institute based in the UAE.
+He is also co-chair of the Advisory Board of Hawkamah, the corporate governance institute based in the UAE.
 He has been a nonresident senior fellow at the Brookings Institution, where he co-led the World Forum on Governance, and was executive director of Yale School of Management’s Millstein Center for Corporate Governance and Performance, where he launched the Chairmen’s Forum, Council of Fund Leaders, and inquiries into proxy voting and anti-corruption.

 For nine years he was chair and a board member of Hermes EOS.
-Davis was also co-director of the Brookings’ World Forum on Governance.
-Winner of the 2011 ICGN Award, Davis is co-author of What They Do With Your Money (Yale University Press, 2016) and The New Capitalists (Harvard Business School Press, 2006).
-His Shareholder Rights Abroad (1989) pioneered study of comparative corporate governance.
+Winner of the 2011 ICGN Award, and a prolific writer and speaker, Davis is co-author of What They Do With Your Money: How the Financial System Fails Us and How to Fix it (Yale University Press, 2016) and The New Capitalists: How Citizen Investors and Reshaping the Corporate Agenda (Harvard Business School Press, 2006).
+His Shareholder Rights Abroad (1989) pioneered study of international comparative corporate governance.
 Davis holds a Ph.D. from the Fletcher School of Law and Diplomacy, Tufts University, and undergraduate degrees from Tufts and the General Course at the London School of Economics.

 Institutional Investor Representatives